evintunador/templateGPT/README.md

 - `config.py`: all of the editable model and training settings
 - `inference.py`: functions for performing inference used in multiple `.ipynb` files
 - `model_comparison.py`: functions for comparing models used in `model_comparison.ipynb`
-- `requirements.txt` - I should probably change this to only include the packages that are actually necessary and not be so strict on versions.
+- `requirements.txt`: I should probably change this to only include the packages that are actually necessary and not be so strict on versions.
 The command I used to get this list is `pip freeze | grep -v " @ file://" > requirements.txt` and then I deleted the version numbers, lmk if you know of a better method
 - `tools.py`: A variety of functions & classes that don't fit elsewhere and/or are used by more than one of the jupyter notebooks.
 I should prolly find a better way to organize these
 - `train.py`: functions for training a model, used in `train.ipynb`